Time-domain Radio-loudness of Active Galactic Nuclei: Intermittency, Memory, and Jet Escape: Conclusions

 \section{Conclusions}

 The radio-loud/radio-quiet debate has persisted for four decades.
-The underlying physics is not intractable.
-Instead, the central observable $R$ convolves processes across six orders of magnitude in timescale.
+The difficulty has not been the absence of relevant physics, but the compression of several timescales into one number.
+The central observable $R$ conflates processes across six orders of magnitude in timescale.
 The classical radio numerator does not trace a single engine state.
 It is a survey-dependent mixture of prompt compact emission, delayed lobe and relic emission with its own fading time, and a host-galaxy contribution.
 Once that decomposition is made explicit, several strands of apparently contradictory phenomenology can be placed in a common context.
 Our principal results are as follows.

 \begin{enumerate} \item \textit{The classical parameter $R$ is not an intrinsic source property unless the observing setup is specified.} Frequency, angular resolution, surface-brightness sensitivity, and host subtraction each alter the mixture of $\Rcore$, $\Rlobe$, and $\Rsf$ recovered by a given survey, and hence the numerical value of $R$.